-REQUIREMENTS:
+REOUIREMENTS:

 - 1. Attend class; participate in discussion. - 2.
 Do the required reading (and be prepared to demonstrate this in class) - 3.
 Offer a brief presentation (5 10 minutes long) re some of the readings (include a handout, no more than a page long) once or twice during the semester.
 This can involve questions, criticisms, applications, or any thoughts relevant to the readings for the week you are assigned; it is meant to be a preliminary to class discussion of the reading in question.
 Many of these possible items are marked on the syllabus with %%.
 These will be assigned in an early class meeting.
 (These presentations: should be brief, around 5 minutes, certainly not more than 10.
-It should offer a brief summary-more extensive if the reading assigned was not a required one-and should focus on your thoughts on the reading, e.g., what you found interesting, confusing, difficult to understand, or otherwise problematic; how the issues raised might apply in psychotherapeutic contexts, applications. - 4.
-Brief Case Presentation in class (in classes #10-#13; 5-7 minutes only) and Final Paper (10-12 double-spaced pages), offering reflections on a therapy case you are currently seeing or have seen in the past-re-considered from a phenomenological and/or existentially oriented stance (Phenomenological=focus on time, space, causality, self-experience, intersubjectivity.
+It should offer a brief summary-more extensive if the reading assigned is recommended rather than required-and should focus on your thoughts on the reading, e.g., what you found interesting, confusing, difficult to understand, or otherwise problematic; how the issues raised might apply in psychotherapeutic contexts, applications. - 4.
+Brief Case Presentation in class (in classes #s11, 12, 13, 14, marked with \\ below; 12-15 minutes) and Final Paper (10-12 double-spaced pages), offering reflections on a therapy case you are currently seeing or have seen in the past-re-considered from a phenomenological and/or existentially oriented stance (Phenomenological=focus on time, space, causality, self-experience, intersubjectivity.
 Existential = focus on issues of freedom, mortality, Angst etc.) You should consider your case in terms of at least two of the frameworks or perspectives discussed in the course (such as those of Yalom, Schneider, Spinelli, van Deurzen, Cohn, Laing, Frankl).
 If you wish to alter your paper from this model, that is possible, but in that case please clear your topic with the instructor.

-Grade based on all the above
+GRADING will be based on all the above.